core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Note that Endpoint Type differs from Resource Type in that it uses multiple attributes rather than space separated values.
-As a result, Resource Directory implementations automatically support correct filtering in the lookup interfaces from the rules for unknown endpoint attributes.
+As a result, RDs implementing this specification automatically support correct filtering in the lookup interfaces from the rules for unknown endpoint attributes.